What are the practical implications for existing companies, associations and foundations, and those still to be constituted or transformed?

 However, this rule can be deviated from:

-- In the BV/SRL (private limited company) and the unlisted NV/SA (public limited company), the possibilities include the following: granting a multiple (double or triple) voting right, shares without a voting right and shares with a voting right for specific situations, but also shares with a different preferential right at capital increases in cash, and shares with a different right to distribution of profits or to the liquidation balance;
+- In the BV/SRL (private limited liability company) and the unlisted NV/SA (public limited liability company), the possibilities include the following: granting a multiple (double or triple) voting right, shares without a voting right and shares with a voting right for specific situations, but also shares with a different preferential right at capital increases in cash, and shares with a different right to distribution of profits or to the liquidation balance;

-- In a listed NV/SA (public limited company), a double voting right can be granted to loyal shareholders who have held their fully paid shares for an uninterrupted period of two years.
+- In a listed NV/SA (public limited liability company), a double voting right can be granted to loyal shareholders who have held their fully paid shares for an uninterrupted period of two years.

 5. Contribution of Industry/labour and Know-How becomes Possible